ibm-cloud-docs/dl/getting-started.md

 Highlights include:

-* Metered billing, which lowers the barrier of entry to {{site.data.keyword.cloud_notm}}.
+* Metered billing, which lowers the barrier of entry to {{site.data.keyword.cloud_notm}}
-* Support for connections to multiple {{site.data.keyword.cloud_notm}} accounts from a single direct link.
+* Support for connections to multiple {{site.data.keyword.cloud_notm}} accounts from a single direct link
-* Support for multiple VPCs (without classic access) from a single Direct Link within the same account.
+* Support for multiple VPCs (without classic access) from a single Direct Link within the same account
-* Bring Your Own IP (BYOIP) address to create native connectivity between your on-premises environment and {{site.data.keyword.cloud_notm}}.
+* Bring Your Own IP (BYOIP) address to create native connectivity between your on-premises environment and {{site.data.keyword.cloud_notm}}

 Capabilities coming soon:

-* Support for Virtual Private Endpoints (VPEs) from customer on-premises from a single customer account.
+* Support for Virtual Private Endpoints (VPEs) from customer on-premises from a single customer account
-* Support for a Direct Link connection to venues, such as Blockchain, SAP on Power, and more.
+* Support for a Direct Link connection to venues, such as Blockchain, SAP on Power, and more
-* Support for a Direct Link connection to Public services; for example, {{site.data.keyword.cloud_notm}} Object Storage (ICOS).
+* Support for a Direct Link connection to Public services; for example, {{site.data.keyword.cloud_notm}} Object Storage (ICOS)

 To get started using {{site.data.keyword.cloud_notm}} Direct Link Dedicated, follow these [step-by-step instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-dedicated).
 If you want help with getting started, open a case through the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/unifiedsupport/cases/add){: external}, or you can contact your {{site.data.keyword.cloud_notm}} Sales representative.